As you read the sign "animal circus in town", have you ever thought about what the life of a circus animal might be like?

 Hope for the future?

 Many towns, cities and countries are realising that the keeping of animals, particularly exotic animals, in circuses is totally inappropriate in this modern world.
 In 1992 the Australian Capital Territory became the first place in the world to make the keeping of animals in circuses a criminal offense.
 Before and since that time, many municipal councils around Australia (over 40) have enacted bans on circuses using public land.
-In Queensland Ipswich City Council enacted a ban in June 2008.
-We have high hopes for other councils, including Gold Coast City Council to join the list in coming years.
+In Queensland, Ipswich City Council enacted a ban in June 2008.

 What are we doing?